Which Computer for Recording?

 If you have occasional red-bar-spikes, it still may not be caused by your hardware, per se.
-Check the website above for some suggestions on “tweaking” your settings to reduce DPC’s.
-It is entirely possible that your computer processor’s IRQ’s are causing the traffic jams.
-You may be able to temporarily disable specific processes (Battery widgets, automatic updates, etc…), and have much better results.
+Check the website above for some suggested articles on “tweaking” your settings to reduce DPC’s.
+It is entirely possible that your computer processor’s Interrupt Request Lines (IRQ’s) are causing the traffic jams.
+You may be able to temporarily disable specific processes (Battery widgets, automatic updates, Internet protocols, etc…), and have much better results.

-It may also be helpful to ‘tweak’ settings on any computer you’re using for real-time audio recording.
-Just to keep processes from interrupting real-time audio streaming.
-These processes are not an issue when you’re just using email or streaming audio or video content, but these DPC collisions can cause pops, clicks, and annoying interruptions when you’re dealing with streaming real-time audio.
+These IRQ processes are not an issue when you’re just using email or streaming audio or video content, but these DPC collisions can cause pops, clicks, and annoying interruptions when you’re recording and processing real-time audio.

 Take it from my personal experience, and try to avoid the costly hassles I experienced.
 Don’t buy a music computer unless it will pass this basic ‘litmus’ test.
-It is more about the computer’s architecture and processes than it is about excessive specs.Posted on: March 23, 2016, by : jafmusic
+It is more about the computer’s architecture and processes than it is about excessive specs, or brand names.Posted on: March 23, 2016, by : jafmusic